Citalopram by A-S Medication Solutions CITALOPRAM tablet

 Serotonin Syndrome

-Caution patients about the the risk of serotonin syndrome, particularly with the concomitant use of Citalopram with other serotonergic drugs including triptans, tricyclic antidepressants, fentanyl, lithium, tramadol, tryptophan, buspirone, amphetamines, St. John’s Wort, and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid).
+Caution patients about the the risk of serotonin syndrome, particularly with the concomitant use of Citalopram with other serotonergic drugs including triptans, tricyclic antidepressants, opioids, lithium, tryptophan, buspirone, amphetamines, St. John’s Wort, and with drugs that impair metabolism of serotonin (in particular, MAOIs, both those intended to treat psychiatric disorders and also others, such as linezolid).
 Instruct patients to contact their health care provider or report to the emergency room if they experience signs or symptoms of serotonin syndrome [see Warnings and Precautions (5.3), Drug Interactions (7)].

 Increased Risk of Bleeding

-Inform patients about the concomitant use of Citalopram with aspirin, NSAIDs, other antiplatelet drugs, warfarin, or other anticoagulants because the combined use has been associated with an increased risk of bleeding.
+Inform patients about the concomitant use of Citalopram with aspirin, NSAIDs, other antiplatelet drugs,warfarin, or other anticoagulants because the combined use has been associated with an increased risk of bleeding.
 Advise patients to inform their health care providers if they are taking or planning to take any prescription or over-the counter medications that increase the risk of bleeding [see Warnings and Precautions (5.4)].

 Activation of Mania or Hypomania